 Balloon angioplasty uses catheterization to insert and inflate a miniature balloon that reopens arteries and gets blood flowing again.

-We’re the area's only hospital offering this advanced form of angioplasty.
-It allows your cardiologist to use a catheter to access the heart through the wrist instead of the groin, giving you greater post-surgery mobility.
+This advanced form of angioplasty allows your cardiologist to use a catheter to access the heart through the wrist instead of the groin, giving you greater post-surgery mobility.

 Small scaffolds, or "stents," are inserted during angioplasty to permanently support blocked or collapsed arteries.